 Stanley Tucci provides a fascinating villain: He is an all-seeing bureaucrat equal parts malicious and procedural, trying to mask his personal feelings behind red tape technicalities and aggressive surveillance.
 It actually feels quite prescient: his aloof disregard of the comfort and privacy of other characters fits very nicely in a post-Snowden era.

-Beyond all its strangeness, this is still a Spielberg flick, and few are better at crafting inviting worlds and character that make you want to hop into the screen to explore and get to know.
+Beyond all its strangeness, this is still a Spielberg flick, and few are better at crafting inviting worlds and characters that make you want to hop into the screen to explore and get to know.

 - Review Project: Tom Hanks Retrospective